Monomialization of singular metrics on real surfaces: Pairs of singular foliations and singular foliation adapted to nc-divisors

-From Section \ref{section:res-foliat}, any singular foliation can be resolved into a singular foliation with singularities adapted to the exceptional divisor of the resolution mapping.
-Moreover adapted singularities transform under blowings-up either in adapted singularities or in non-singular points.
+The material presented in this section is known folklore of desingularization of singular plane foliations (see \cite{Ca1,CCD,IlYa}).
+In order to have our paper reasonably self-contained, we present the results, that we will use in the demonstration of Theorem \ref{thm:main}, with proofs.

-An additional property of the resolution of a singular foliation we can wish for is a good behavior of the foliation with respect to (the pull-back of an \`a-priori) given curve.
-Thus we introduce the following useful \begin{definition} Let $D$ be a nc-divisor.
-A plane foliation $\cF$ is \em adapted to the nc-divisor $D$ \em if:
+Any singular foliation can be resolved into a singular foliation with simple singularities adapted to the exceptional divisor of the resolution (Section \ref{section:res-foliat}).
+Simple adapted singularities transform under blowings-up either in simple adapted singularities or in regular points.